Tech-at-DU/React-Redux-Tetris-Tutorial/P06-Controls/readme.md

 # Add to App.js

-Let's add our controls into our app!
+Let's add our controls to our app!

 Add the following to `/src/App.js`: